Model worker: The Republican era (1936-1949)

 When the Soviet Stakhanovite movement was about to run out of steam due to routinization by mid 1930s, the Chinese Communist Party sought to borrow the idea for the border region under its control.
 The Party aimed at eradicating the three major differences that haunted China: the difference between manual labor and mental labor, the difference between the city and the countryside, and the difference between factory work and farm work.
 And the Stakhanovite fit into the scheme of bridging the gap between the three major differences and provided a ready-made example for the Party to remake the people.

+The first CCP campaign to honor model works began in 1942.
 The CCP adapted the Soviet Stakhanovism to suit the practical situation on the ground.
 The earliest CCP mentioning of Stakhanovism can be dated back to 1936, though the Party did not implement Stakhanovite campaign until 1942 when the Kuomintang cut off from supplies in the border region.
 During the Great Production Campaign, the Party leaders selected Zhao Zhankui, a factory worker, as the Chinese Stakhanovite.
 The CCP leaders avoided using the wording of "Stakhanovite" to simplify the propaganda and Zhao Zhankui became equivalent of hard work and high political consciousness.
 Here high political consciousness referred broadly to the love for work and devotion to the public good.

 As the Zhao Zhankui campaign proved successful, the CCP routinized the Model Worker system in the border region and carried it over across 1949 after its victory over the Kuomintang.
 The CCP leadership regularly held conferences for labor models in the border region and awarded them with certificates.
 Model Worker was one of the fundamental propaganda policies to stimulate economic production in the border region under the CCP.

+Beginning in 1943, the Communist Party publicized the efforts of female model workers in agriculture.